autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 control, firewalling, etc.

 As I was reading about this I checked out [the Git repo for the `netmask` package](https://github.com/rs/node-netmask).
-It's README says "This module is highly inspired by Perl [Net::Netmask](http://search.cpan.org/dist/Net-Netmask/) module."
+Its README says "This module is highly inspired by Perl [Net::Netmask](http://search.cpan.org/dist/Net-Netmask/) module."